adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/journals/MuhammedsJournal/patches-notes.md

+Document withe the patches/changes done by Muhammed A.

 ### Patches and Bugfixes 3/26/24:
   1. Fixed issue where gold would not be added to inventory after defeating a monster in the dungeon.
   2. Added colors to buy, sell, and merchant UIs.
 Redid secret merchant panel.